 I had planned to layer some basil on my tomato and mozzarella slices and call it a day but when I saw these ramps I knew I had to try something with them right away.
 I recently read a recipe on Food 52 for Wild Ramp Pesto and it got me thinking… what harm could it do to throw a bunch of ramps and some olive oil into the food processor?

 The hardest part of the process of making ramp pesto was cleaning the ramps.
 As I mentioned above, these are locally grown – from the ground – real food has dirt, right?
 Just rinse the ramps off and peel off the loose outer covering of the bulb.
 I was able to snap the very tip of the root off with my finger – no knives required.
 Make sure that the grit is gone from between the leaves as you rinse the ramps under the water.
 Roughly chop the ramps and toss them into the food processor.
 Use the entire plant – I only discarded the hairy roots.
 Give it a few pulses and watch it turn bright green.

+To make the wild ramp pesto ...
+Add about 12 ramps into the food processor.
 Add in some olive oil.
-I used half of a large bunch of ramps – probably 12 or so were used to make this batch of pesto – so I gradually added in about a tablespoon of olive oil at a time.
-In the end, I probably used almost 3 tablespoons of olive oil.
+I gradually added in about a tablespoon of olive oil at a time.
+By the end, I probably used almost 3 tablespoons of olive oil.
 I seasoned the pesto with sea salt and pepper and then decided to throw in a handful of chopped pecans.
 Delicious.
 Pulse a bit more, scrape down the sides of the food processor, and transfer to a small serving dish.

 To Make the Sandwiches: